Mom's Best Recipes

 Can I use frozen mahi mahi?

 Yes.
-Thaw overnight in the fridge, then pat very dry before seasoning.
-Extra moisture is the enemy of browning.
+Thaw overnight in the fridge, then pat it very dry with paper towels.
+Dry fish is how you get a good sear instead of a sad steam situation.

-Use a higher smoke point oil like avocado, canola, grapeseed, or light olive oil.
+Use a high smoke point oil like avocado, canola, grapeseed, or light olive oil.
 Save extra virgin olive oil for finishing.